canelhasmateus/diamond/vault/permanent/on.immutablegarbage.md

-Immutable Objects can be gentler to generational [[define.garbagecollection]].
+Immutable Objects can be gentler to generational [[software.implementation.gc]].

 Usually,  when a holder object is updated to reference a different object, the new referent is a young object.
 If we update a "MutableHolder" , we have created a situation where an older object references a younger one.